anuragpatil66/ARPAlchemy/README.md

 **Note:** **Before using the code, run the command: `sudo sysctl -w net.ipv4.ip_forward=1` so that port forwarding is enabled and the poisoned system's(victim system) requests are forwarded to the router through attacker (your) system.**

-Introducing the ARP Cache Poisoning Tool, a powerful utility for conducting ARP cache poisoning attacks to intercept network traffic.
+Introducing the ARPAlchemy - ARP Cache Poisoning Tool, a powerful utility for conducting ARP cache poisoning attacks to intercept network traffic.
 This tool provides a user-friendly interface and essential features for performing ARP cache poisoning attacks in a controlled environment.

 **Key Features and Benefits:**